 He stammers, "B-But the gnome is..."

-"I said go!!!"
+"I said go!"

 I stand quietly for a long time.
+The creak of the spinning blades is the only sound in the village now.

 "Is Pyromancer our flavor of Astarion for today?"